 As a teacher, I emphasise strong dance technique which is an essential element of all good dance.
 With a firm base to build on, it is easy to let the music carry you and take you where you want to go!

 Even though studying dance, creating choreographies and teaching my students do take a lot of time, I still haven't had enough of this dance: my spare time is spent surrounded by heaps of material and sequins designing and sowing my own costumes.
-Recently, I've started making costumes for other dancers as well.
+Recently, I've started making costumes for other dancers as well, and this branch of operations is expanding to include also clothing unreated to dance.

 We Finns love belonging to various associations, and there are many formed also by Finnish oriental dancers.
 I, too, have decided that associations are necessary for the promotion of oriental dance and belong to several of them:

-Masrah Association is a venerable organization arranging workshops and also teacher training for oriental dance teachers.
-I have the honour to act as one of the trainers in the Training Programme.
-As a member of the Masrah Dance Company, I have also participated in several national and international dance productions.
+Masrah Association, 1992–2020, was a venerable organization arranging workshops and also teacher training for oriental dance teachers.
+I had the honour to act as one of the trainers in the Training Programme.
+As a member of the Masrah Dance Company, I also participated in several national and international dance productions.

 Seitsemän Hunnun Tanssi (Dance of the Seven Veils) is a national oriental dance association organizing, e.g., dance festivals.
 They also used to provide teacher training for oriental dancers; I acted as one of the trainers in their Training Programme.